Redis benchmark

 Running only a subset of the tests

 You don't need to run all the default tests every time you execute redis-benchmark.
-For example, to select only a subset of tests, use the -t option as in the following example:
+The simplest thing to select only a subset of tests is to use the -t option like in the following example:

 $ redis-benchmark -t set,lpush -n 100000 -q

-This example runs the tests for the SET and LPUSH commands and uses quiet mode (see the -q switch).
+In the above example we asked to just run test the SET and LPUSH commands, in quiet mode (see the -q switch).

 $ redis-benchmark -n 100000 -q script load "redis.call('set','foo','bar')"